MCP Server

 -

-The Delphix MCP Server is limited to Continuous Data and general platform create, read, update, and delete (CRUD) operations.
+For persona toolsets, the Delphix MCP Server is limited to Continuous Data and general platform create, read, update, and delete (CRUD) operations.
 Limited Continuous Compliance information, such as job execution and state, is also available for monitoring.

 -